top of page

 New registrations

-To register a new motorcycle you will need to follow the following steps:
+To register a new motorcycle, you will need to follow these steps:

 • Contact WCMC Plates Registrar, Bob Edwards on 0459 211 055 for WCMC authorisation of the Historic Vehicle Declaration.

-• Take your completed paperwork (Application for Conditional Registration, proof of identity, proof of ownership, Historic Vehicle Declaration and pink slip) to the RMS.
+• Take your completed paperwork (Application for Conditional Registration, proof of identity, proof of ownership, and Historic Vehicle Declaration) to the RMS.
 Registrations are for the calendar year so if you are registering a motorcycle during the year only register your motorcycle until the end of that year.
-This means that all club registrations are due at the same time and inspections can be carried out at the club registration day in December.
+This means that all club registrations are due at the same time and inspections can be carried out at the club registration days in November and December.

 Vehicle suitability for safe use